 A night-time tour of the Roman city's "dark sides": illuminated by Roman lamps, the Park reveals its more mysterious side.
 These night tours take place after sunset from September to March.

 The night-time tour can be booked for groups of 15 to 25 people.
-The tour takes one hour and costs EUR 9.50 per person (from 1.1.2019: EUR 10).
+The tour takes one hour and costs EUR 10 per person.
 Guided tours for groups are available at any time, provided that the tour is booked at least 14 days earlier through our Service Hotline.

-Individual visitors can join the one-hour night tour every second Friday of the month for EUR 9.50 per person (from 1.1.2019: EUR 10).
+Individual visitors can join the one-hour night tour every second Friday of the month for EUR 10.
 Since the number of participants is limited, you should register for the tour through our Service Hotline at least 14 days earlier.
 After this, tickets can only be purchased at the entrance, subject to availability.

 In August 2008, the LVR-RömerMuseum in the Archaeological Park Xanten opened its doors.
 A fascinating tour of the Roman centuries in a spectacular building is awaiting you.
 Of course all textes are given in English, too.